noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc-gateways.md

 ## nat gateways (NG)

 - for private subnet resources to initiate contact with services outside a VPC (but not the other way around)
+  - put the NAT gateway in a public subnet, and add a route targeting it in a private subnets route table
+  - are subnet components, unlike IGWs which are VPC components
+- performs NAT for resources assigned private IPv4 addrs
+- highly available within the AZ of the subnet
 - public nat gateway: can reach out to the internet, but cant be reached from the internet
   - create it in a public subnet and assign an elastic ip
   - internet access: route traffic from the nat gateway to the vpc's internet gateway